 The product should be used immediately after the vial is opened.
-The product should not be added to infusion solutions.
-Hydralazine Hydrochloride Injection may discolor upon contact with metal; discolored solutions should be discarded.
+It should not be added to infusion solutions.
+Hydralazine hydrochloride injection may discolor upon contact with metal; discolored solutions should be discarded.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 1 mL Single-dose Vial

 Storage: Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].

 Berkeley Heights, NJ 07922

 NDC 0641-6231-01 Rx only

 1 mL Single Dose Vial